Content: I Know It When I See It

 I think that nowadays when most people a say ‘content’, they are referring to the types of content (text, video, illustrations…) that we compose on a computer.

 However, there is so many other expressions of content out there: pottery, wood carving, improv…

-A couple of years ago, I learned of this group in West Michigan, who are undeniably content creators (though I don’t think of them as content marketers):
+A couple of years ago, I learned of this group in West Michigan, who are undeniably content creators (and perhaps, content marketers):

 Learning of the Crazy Ladies Quilting Circle caused me to begin re-thinking the definition of the word content.
 Clearly the members of this group create content.
-The feature is especially interesting to hear of their strategies in incorporating ‘yo-yos’ and “monkey wrenches” (I love the domain-specific vocabulary) into their content products
+It’s interesting to learn of their strategies of incorporating ‘yo-yos’ and “monkey wrenches” (I love the domain-specific vocabulary) into their content products

-I won’t chronicle the entire journey, but let’s just say I’ve come to like this definition: from Dictionary.com:
+I won’t chronicle my entire acceptance journey, but let’s just say I’ve come to like this definition of content: from Dictionary.com: